Children gathered outdoors at BeeHive Land-Based Learning Center

 Welcome to BeeHive Land-Based Learning Center

 Discover a safe and happy place for children to learn and grow physically, emotionally, intellectually, and socially at their own pace.
-Our homeschool enrichment program offers a structured yet flexible schedule, incorporating Waldorf philosophies and hands-on experiences in a thriving farm and wilderness setting.
+Our homeschool enrichment program offers a structured yet flexible schedule for K through 8th grades, incorporating Waldorf philosophies and hands-on experiences in a thriving farm and wilderness setting.

 Our Enrichment Program